• Skip to main content

 Storage and reheat instructions

-Cool gravy completely and refrigerate leftovers in an airtight container for up to five days.
-To reheat, gently warm the gravy using your stovetop or microwave, adding a splash of broth to restore its consistency if needed.
+Cool the gravy completely and refrigerate the leftovers in an airtight container for up to 5 days.
+To reheat, gently warm the gravy on the stovetop or in the microwave, adding a splash of broth to restore its consistency if needed.
 Avoid overheating to prevent a change in texture or flavor.

 📖 Recipe